 Target Is Woke

 Since 1994, its plastic hangers have been recycled via a closed-loop, zero-waste reuse program.
-And according to Target's blog, The Bullseye View, "In 2017 alone, the number of hangers we saved from landfills could circle the globe nearly five times."
+And according to Target's blog, A Bullseye View, "In 2017 alone, the number of hangers we saved from landfills could circle the globe nearly five times."
 The company also gives customers back five cents per each reusable bag used during checkout, returning more than $3.5 million to its customers in 2018.

 Target has even committed to sourcing 100% sustainable cotton products by 2022—and it's now working with Nest Ethical Handcraft Program to give shoppers clearer indications that certain handmade items are responsibly sourced in other countries.
 Freshwater stewardship, a willingness to reduce its carbon footprint, and a general commitment to diversity and inclusion in its workforce are just several more of the company's tenets—and its list of philanthropic and eco-conscious causes goes on.